Student support services

 - course information, including content and vocational outcomes

-- certification to be issued to the trainee on completion or partial or full completion of the course
+- certification to be issued to the student on completion of the course

 - assessment procedures